 We manage each of the radiotherapy and diagnostic centers jointly with our hospital partners.
 Our hospital partners appoint a medical director to each center and are responsible for the centers' clinical activities, the medical decisions made by doctors, and the employment of doctors in accordance with the licensing regulations.
 We provide clinical support to doctors, including developing treatment protocols for doctors and organizing joint diagnosis between doctors in our network and clinical research.
 We appoint either an operations director or a project manager to each center.
 Such director or manager provides most of the non-clinical aspects of the centers' day-to-day operations, which include marketing, providing training and clinical education to doctors and other medical personnel in the centers and other general administrative duties such as arranging for the repair and maintenance of medical equipment.
 Budgets for each center are established annually based on discussions between our hospital partners and us.
+Costs incurred at the centers usually require approval of both our hospital partners and us.
 As a matter of practice, certain major expenditures of the center are subject to further approval by our hospital partners' management and our management.